twurple/twurple/CONTRIBUTING.md

 Bugfixes will be merged back to the `main` branch if applicable.

 Then install the dependencies.
-We use yarn as our package manager, so to make sure you get the exact package versions of the lock file, you should use it too:
+We use npm as our package manager, but it doesn't matter whether you use npm or Yarn to install them, since we don't commit the `package-lock.json` file.

 	yarn
+	# or
+	npm i
+	# or
+	pnpm install

 After fixing the bug you wanted to fix, or implementing a new feature, you should build and lint the whole package in order to prevent unnecessary waiting for the CI to tell you about it:

-	yarn run build && yarn run lint
+	npm run build && npm run lint

 ### Documentation & Examples